Independent Protection Layer (IPL)

 A PSV (pressure relief valve) relieving excess pressure is an IPL independent of the BPCS.
 It is an IPL as it is fully mechanical and does not rely on anything else.

-See also: Barrier, LOPA
+See Also: barrier, LOPA

 Cited Source: